SlynkoDenis/Electric-Vehicle-Chargers/README.md

 * User pays only for the time actually spent charging.
 Hence, if he leaves earlier / arrives later, spent time must be calculated by the physical Charger controller and passed to the contract in order to refund correctly.
+* When creating a new Charger, author must specify address of Oracle charger device to later validate requests from it